Tag: Fishing

 Summer RV Tour 2023: Brother Highway Beckoned

-Bertha, a 2015 Forest River Sunseeker 3050s provided me with two years of enjoyment on the road, and I sold her to a new owner to continue her journey.
+Bertha, a 2015 Forest River Sunseeker 3200, provided me with two years of enjoyment on the road, and I sold her to a new owner to continue her journey.
 On March 31, 2023, I welcomed the newest member of the family – a 2016 Tiffin Allegro Open Road 34PA.
 A majestic road companion, that I have affectionately christened Bertie Bea.
 Bertie became my home away from home for my next journey along Brother Highway.
 We wove our way through the heart of America, seeing sights and visiting friends.
-From the moment I first turned the key, Brother Highway beckoned, and Bertie Bea answered with a purr that promised countless adventures.
+When I first turned the key, Brother Highway beckoned, and Bertie Bea answered with a purr that promised countless adventures.

 The Journey Begins